Russia proposes lifeboat for a US space station

 Below: Various concepts of "lifeboats," which were considered for Space Station Freedom as of beginning of 1992:

 The X-38 reusable vehicle, designed to serve as a rescue ship for the station, drops away from NASA's NB-52B aircraft during its eight test flight on Dec.
 13, 2001.
-The program was cancelled before any manned missions could be attempted.
+The program was cancelled before any piloted missions could be attempted.
 Credit: ESA

 Rep. Barbara Mikulski, D-Md., played a key role in making first steps toward US-Russian cooperation on the International Space Station.
 Copyright © 2002 Anatoly Zak